GawainNA/611Legends-Of-Valour/src/Readme.txt

 *** We Implement Colorful words and Background in our Code.
 Please make sure you could run java with colors. ***
 *** If you are in windows, both Cmder and Git Bash could run with colors well!                               ***

+( IF there are errors with sound, please open GameLauncher.java and switch "m.runWithBGM()" to "m.run()". )

 ------------------------------------------------------------------------------------------------------------------------
 Game Rules Description: